 Although opiates may be naturally derived, this doesn’t mean that they are safe.
 All opioids are addictive due to the powerful effects they can have on the brain.
 While these substances are often prescribed to treat chronic pain in those with an illness or injury, they can also be habit-forming.
 If you’ve been prescribed either an opiate or an opioid, talk to your doctor about the risks and be sure to take the medication exactly as prescribed.

-Why is There an Opiate and Opioid Addiction Epidemic?
+Why Is There an Opiate and Opioid Addiction Epidemic?

-Getting Help with San Antonio Recovery Center
+Getting Help at San Antonio Recovery Center